mjhanninen/nreplops-tool/man/nr.1.md

 **-f**, **\--file** _file_

 :   Evaluates the whole content of the _file_ on the nREPL server.
-The file
+The file can
-    can contain more than one expression.
+    contain more than one expression.

-    This option can be given multiple times in which case the files are evaluated within the same nREPL session in the left-to-right order.
+    This option can be given multiple times in which case the files are evaluated within the same nREPL session in the order they are given.
 For
     example:

     ```